Search

 The prime timing play

-• Aim for early to mid spring for broadest buyer demand.
-Realtor.com’s best week is mid‑April, so being market‑ready by late March or early April helps you capitalize on that surge.
+Aim for early to mid spring for broadest buyer demand.
+Realtor.com's best week is mid‑April, so being market‑ready by late March or early April helps you capitalize on that surge.
+This means starting your prep work in January or February to ensure everything from photography to staging to repairs is dialed in before peak traffic arrives.
+Sellers who rush to market in April without proper preparation often miss the window entirely and end up competing with more polished listings later in the season.

-• For investor‑leaning properties, list in late winter or early spring to catch buyers preparing for summer revenue, or use late spring to present real rental results.
+For investor‑leaning properties, list in late winter or early spring to catch buyers preparing for summer revenue, or use late spring to present real rental results.
 Keep your documentation ready and accurate.
+Investors often request 12 to 24 months of historical performance data, so having those records organized in advance can make or break a deal.
+If you've recently made improvements that boosted rental income, be ready to demonstrate the before-and-after numbers clearly.

 Your prep timeline